hmonroe/guiguts/README.txt

 Version 0.3.7 Fixed problem with <blockquote><p><p> and more broadly only inserts a </p> if there is an open <p> and only inserts a <p> if there is not an open <p>.
 Dash in proofer's name no longer messes up display of proofers.
+Replace All now replaces all. "--" on a line by itself gets converted to an emdash.

 Version 0.3.6 There is a much higher likelihood that this version generates valid HTML.
 Page anchors are no longer placed at the end of the previous paragraph